aminrj/aminrj.github.io/_posts/2026-05-23-ai-security-threat-modeling-production.md

 Pick the framework that matches the question.
 Board asking "are we governing AI risk properly?" → NIST AI RMF and ISO 42001.
 Security architect asking "what could go wrong with this agent before we ship?" → MAESTRO.
 Red team asking "have we covered the known attack techniques?" → MITRE ATLAS.

+Other frameworks exist, from ISO/IEC 23894 (AI risk management) to the EU AI Act's own risk taxonomy to Google's SAIF, but these five are the ones that actually matter for threat modeling.
+The others are either governance-level (not threat modeling), regulatory checklists (not analytical), or vendor marketing disguised as frameworks.

 ---

 ## Part 3: A 7-phase methodology for AI threat modeling in production